Nova (Richard Rider): Marv Wolfman lawsuit

-In 1997, on the eve of the impending release of the Blade motion picture, Marv Wolfman sued Marvel Characters Inc. over ownership of all characters he had created for Marvel Comics, including Nova and Blade.
+In 1997, on the eve of the impending Blade film, Marv Wolfman sued Marvel Characters Inc. over ownership of all characters he had created for them, including Nova and Blade.
 A ruling in Marvel's favor was handed down on November 6, 2000.
 Wolfman's stance was that he had not signed work-for-hire contracts when he created characters including Blade and Nova.
 In a nonjury trial, the judge ruled that Marvel's later use of the characters was sufficiently different to protect it from Wolfman's claim of copyright ownership.